BillJr99/Ursinus-CS376/_pages/Assignments/asmt-fileio.md

 ---

-In this assignment, you will open a text file, read each line of the file, and add it to a linked list of `char*`.
+In this assignment, you will open a text file, get its size, `malloc` a buffer, and read the contents of the file into that buffer.

-To read a string from the console, you can use the line `fgets(buf, 1024, stdin);` from `stdio.h`, assuming that `buf` is `malloc`'ed to `1024` bytes.
+To read a string from the console, you can use the line `fgets(buf, 1024, stdin);` from `stdio.h`, assuming that `buf` is `malloc`'ed to at least `1025` bytes (I am leaving room for a null terminator in case you wish to print the buffer!).
 Using this, prompt the user to enter a word to search the text file for.

-Loop over each line of the linked list, and tokenize the line by spaces.
+Loop over each line of the file contents by tokenizing it by the newline `\n` character.
+For each line, tokenize that line by spaces.
 Then, loop over this list of tokens and check if the token matches that line.
-If it does, print the line to the screen.
+If it does, print the entire line to the screen.

 Lastly, create a new file using `O_CREAT` and write these matching lines to the new text file (so that lines that do not match are skipped).
 Be sure to open the file with `0666` permissions and with `O_RDWR` so that you can both read and write to the file.